JulienPeloton/mini_spark_broker/README.md

 **Resources**

 * [Notes](notes/) concerning the LSST alert system, the DESC broker, and Apache Spark.
-It also contains slides summarizing this study.
+It also contains slides summarizing this study, and a FAQ.
 * [Bootcamp](notebooks/) to play with a mini-broker using the Apache Spark Streaming module.
 * [Scripts](bin/) containing LSST alert system simulator and the mini-broker launcher scripts.
 * [Library](python/) containing various functions and classes for the alert simulator and the mini-broker.